 a continuous and enthusiastic involvement of people

-from the early few to the 300 who will be volunteering
+from the early few to the multitudes who will be volunteering

-for the 2001 version.
+for this years event.
 "The Festival is people connecting

 together.
 The result is a recognition of how everybody